haddocking/haddock3/docs/continuing_runs.md

 Where `0_topoaa` and `1_flexref` are the original folders renamed.
-The files within these folders were also edited to ensure paths compatibility and the consistency of the whole run.
+The files within these folders were also edited to ensure paths compatibility and the consistency of paths and the run as a whole.